Risk Exposure Analysis: IIBF TIRM Ch 5 Free PDF 2026

 • Scenario Analysis: Simulate multi-factor shocks (e.g., inflation + recession)

-• Maximum Loss: Identifies worst-case combination
+• Maximum Loss: Identifies worst-case combination of stresses

 💱 6.
 Forex Risk: Bid, Ask, Spread & Positions

-• Bid Rate: Bank buys currency
+• Bid Rate: Rate at which the bank buys currency

-• Ask Rate: Bank sells currency
+• Ask Rate: Rate at which the bank sells currency

 • Spread: Profit margin = Ask − Bid

-• Open Position: Unhedged forex exposure
+• Open Position: Unhedged forex exposure carrying market risk

 🛑 7.
 Stop Loss Limits